 This was another place we’ve been hoping to visit for a while now since we noticed their ad in the SA Bass magazine.
 We finally had the opportunity and it was everything we had hoped for.
 Leaving from Beacon Vlei it was a fairly short drive to Thatcher’s Rest.
 The moment we got there we jumped on the supplied boat and headed out.

 Thatcher’s Rest boasts lots of bass and even some trout.
-We immediately got stuck in to the bass which was pretty easy.
-They were feisty and we soon found out that baby bass was the colour of choice, in the clear water they really loved flukes with that pattern.
-Here’s some of the initial trophies.
+We immediately got stuck into the bass which was pretty easy.
+They were feisty and we soon found out that baby bass was the color of choice, in the clear water they really loved flukes with that pattern.
+Here are some of the initial trophies.

 The only trout we caught was also on a small baby bass fluke.
-Of course Martin was the lucky one on this occasion, a nice rainbow trout which also turned out being his pb!
+Of course, Martin was the lucky one on this occasion, a nice rainbow trout which also turned out to be his pb!

-We also realised pretty quickly there were barbel around but we didn’t try to catch them, it would have been way too easy.
+We also realized pretty quickly there were barbel around but we didn’t try to catch them, it would have been way too easy.

 Fantastic accommodation, really spectacular, the perfect couples getaway.
 The fishing was fun, no huge bass but lots of smaller ones.
 And the trout added some extra excitement.